Senior Management Team

 Rachel Hinde – Chair (Board member since September 2008)

-Rachel Hinde currently works for NHSEI leading an improvement programme focussing on primary care, improving the resilience and efficiency of general practice.
+Rachel Hinde currently works for NHS leading an improvement programme focusing on primary care, improving access for patients to general practice.
 She has previously worked in local government in the Midlands and in London and for other statutory bodies.
 She has expertise in change management, quality improvement and a range of leadership and management skills.
 She has been committed to CRASAC as a trustee for many years, supporting the organisation through changes.

 Alison Drury (Board member since March 2010)